Sexual dysfunction in neurologic disorders

 NINDS-funded researchers have developed a mouse model with an altered autoimmune regulator gene that generates autoimmunity against the peripheral nervous system (PNS).
 Using this model, scientists hope to identify which PNS proteins are at greatest risk of autoimmune attack and which components of the immune system contribute to the autoimmune response against the PNS.
 A greater understanding of how the immune system damages the PNS could lead to better treatments for autoimmune disorders such as GBS.

 Other NINDS-funded researchers are investigating the mechanisms by which IVIg treatment lessens the symptoms of GBS.
 By understanding these mechanisms, it may be possible to develop more effective treatments.

-Where can I get more information?
+Where can I find more information about Guillain-Barré syndrome?

-Information also is available from the following organizations:
+Information is available from the following resources: